boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 ## Raw / Processed Files

 I have included a link to the processed files for those who wish to do their own analysis and corrections.
-If someone wants to host the raw files to allow others to download them which is 83 GB as a gzip file let me know and I can arrange the handover and link here.
+If someone wants to host the raw files to allow others to download it let me know.
+It is a 83 GB tar.gz file which uncompressed is just over 1 TB in size.
+It contents consists of just over 9 million JSON files of various sizes.